Food Health Social Issues

 Soy is celebrated as a superfood by some who claim it can fight heart disease, hormone-related cancers, and osteoporosis while providing a potent plant-based protein source.
 But others tell us that it’s a central driver of breast cancer, thyroid problems, dementia, and environmental problems like deforestation.
 So what’s the truth?
 Is soy good for you?
 And what are the health and environmental consequences of consuming it?
 Here’s what you need to know about soy.

 Starting in the mid-1930s, the Ford Motor Company used a bushel of soybeans in every car it made.
 No, they weren’t using soy sauce as wiper fluid.
 Henry Ford had challenged his engineers to figure out how to turn soy into plastic.
-At first, they used this soy plastic for gas pedals, window frames, horn buttons, and the knobs at the end of gear shifter rods — among other things.
-But in 1941, Ford unveiled the “Soybean Car,” which replaced much of the steel with that soy plastic.
-It was half a ton lighter than the all-steel car it resembled, as well as safer.
+At first, they used this soy-based plastic for gas pedals, window frames, horn buttons, and the knobs at the ends of gear-shifter rods — among other things.
+But in 1941, Ford unveiled the “Soybean Car,” which replaced much of the steel with soy plastic.
+It was half a ton lighter than the all-steel car it resembled, and it was safer.
 Sadly, it didn’t enter production, so we were never blessed with car names like the Ford Tofu or the Mercury Miso.

 Should You Eat Soy?

-However, soy does get eaten by people — especially in many Asian cultures, where it has a long-standing role as a major source of nutrition.
-In fact, the Chinese word for soybean is “dàdòu,” which means “the greater bean.”
+Soy does get eaten by people — especially in many Asian cultures, where it’s been a significant source of nutrition for centuries.
+In fact, the Chinese word for soybean is “tatou,” which means “the greater bean.”

-And studies have also found that regular consumption of whole soy foods is associated with lower rates of heart disease, type 2 diabetes, and many forms of cancer.
+Studies have also found that regular consumption of whole soy foods is associated with lower rates of many other forms of cancer, as well as heart disease and type 2 diabetes

-But does that mean, for instance, that you should avoid organic whole soy foods like tempeh?
-What are the facts about soy?
-What’s good about it, and what considerations are necessary when adding it to your diet?
+So where does that leave us?
+Should you avoid organic tempeh?
+What’s good about soy, and what considerations are necessary when adding it to your diet?
 And what are some of the best ways to consume soy?
-Let’s dive in and get the facts on soy.
+Let’s get the facts.

 What is Soy?